Niranjan24491/HTML5-Standards/content/tags/body.md

 +++

-The HTML <body> Element represents the content of an HTML document.
-There can be only one <body> element in a document.
+The HTML <span class='tag-span'>&lt;body&gt;</span> Element represents the content of an HTML document.
+There can be only one <span class='tag-span'>&lt;body&gt;</span> element in a document.

 <h3>Need for this tag</h3>
-The start tag may be omitted if the first thing inside it is not a space character, comment, <script> element or <style> element.
+The start tag may be omitted if the first thing inside it is not a space character, comment, <span class='tag-span'>&lt;script&gt;</span> element or <span class='tag-span'>&lt;style&gt;</span> element.
 The end tag may be omitted if the body element has contents or has a start tag, and is not immediately followed by a comment.

 <h3>Working Example</h3>